Consumer medicine information

 Inhibitors.

 The formation of neutralising antibodies (inhibitors) to FVIII is a known complication in the management of individuals with haemophilia A. These inhibitors are usually IgG immunoglobulins directed against the FVIII procoagulant activity, which are quantified in Bethesda Units (BU) per mL of plasma, using appropriate biological testing.
-The risk of developing inhibitors is correlated to the exposure to antihaemophilic FVIII, this risk being highest within the first 20 exposure days.
-Rarely, inhibitors may develop after the first 100 exposure days.
+The risk of developing inhibitors is correlated to the exposure to antihaemophilic FVIII, this risk being highest within the first 50 exposure days but continues throughout life although the risk is uncommon.

 Cases of recurrent inhibitor (low titre) have been observed after switching from one FVIII product to another in previously treated patients with more than 100 exposure days who have a previous history of inhibitor development.
 Therefore, it is recommended to monitor patients carefully for inhibitor occurrence following any product switch.